 Licorice plants thrive in warm climates and can be found in Eurasia, the Mediterranean, India, China, and Eastern Europe.
 They can be propagated from seeds or by planting offshoots, although growing from seeds is more time-consuming.
 It takes approximately three to four years for the licorice plant to reach maturity and be ready for harvest.
 Plants grown from offshoots reach maturity in the first year.

-Autumn is harvest time for mature plants, then the roots and their outriggers are dug up and cleaned.
-A licorice root is between 25 cm and 100 cm long with a diameter of up to 3.5 cm.
+The mature licorice plants are harvested in autumn.
+The roots and their outriggers are carefully dug out and cleaned.
+The licorice root typically measures between 25 cm and 100 cm in length and can have a diameter of up to 3.5 cm.

-In Europe, it is mainly used to make licorice.
+In Europe, licorice root is primarily used to make licorice candies.